fedor/co_demo/readme.txt

 Suggestions:

- - Promifify functions with callbacks, use bb.promisify() && bb.promisifyAll().
+ - Promisify functions with callbacks, use bb.promisify() && bb.promisifyAll().

  - Use co(function* () {...}) for flow-control.

- - Avoid function-based handlers e.g. use for loop, not .forEach()
+ - Avoid function-based handlers e.g. use for-loop, not .forEach()

  - Provide/Return Promise interface, not traditional-callbacks.